-In 2017 we will be rolling out a 10-school pilot funded by the NSW Government in the Illawarra and Upper Shoalhaven regions of NSW.
+In 2017 a successful urban school pilot was rolled out with the support of the NSW Government in the Illawarra and Hawkesbury regions of NSW.

 The program uses art and multimedia as a vehicle to inspire a younger generation to investigate and reflect on global sustainability issues and act at a local level.